About the Courier

 The Courier now has 14 different sections, which are split into Current Affairs (News, Comment), Life & Style (Lifestyle, Beauty, Fashion, Travel, Food), Culture (Music, Film, TV, Arts, Science, Gaming) and Sport.
 While not available on our website, each print edition also features a page of fantastic puzzles for taking a break between seminars.

 The Courier has over 200 volunteer writers who contribute articles both for our website and for our print editions.
 The sections are managed by sub-editors, who liaise with writers, edit articles and lay up the pieces using specialist software.
 These sub-editors are in turn overseen by a team of senior editors.
 The Courier is ultimately led by the Editor, who is an elected sabbatical officer at the Students’ Union.
-This year your Editor of the Courier is Grace Dean, a former News Sub-Editor who was involved in the Courier for three years before becoming Editor.
+This year your Editor of the Courier is Ella Williams, a former Lifestyle sub-editor and head of Culture who was involved in the Courier for three years before becoming Editor.

 Keep up to date with the Courier and get information regarding writers’ meetings, our latest editions, and online content by following us on social media using the icons at the top of the page.